Nova A.

 Step 8: Relate to Research Questions/Hypotheses

-At the last, revisit the research questions or hypotheses established at the beginning of your paper.
+At the last, revisit the research questions or hypothesis established at the beginning of your paper.
 This serves as a reminder of the primary objectives of your study.

 Explicitly connect each set of findings to the corresponding research question or hypothesis.
 Make sure you clearly state how the results address the specific inquiries posed at the outset.